Control Room Video Wall Options

 Mauell’s network-based video management platform, Xomnium, allows for the sharing and viewing of critical information throughout an organization using standard network equipment.
 Xomnium allows your team to display, control, stream, view, and share all of the data that enters your control room.
 Xomnium is able to expand within your organization wherever you are looking to display content.

-Understanding the data on your video wall is predicated on understanding your data and video sources.
+Understanding the data on your control room video wall is predicated on understanding your data and video sources.
 We approach audio-visual design based on the need to manage video and audio content sources throughout your space and enterprise.
 Operators must be able to manipulate the source control on each display.

 Video Walls for Every Industry